-Day 10, March 25: Trongsa to Gayzamchu
+Day 10, November 16: Trongsa to Bumthang

-Today, we leave for Gayzamchu, one of our higher elevation camps.
+Today, we leave for the rich agricultural region of Bumthang, an area consiting of four rich river valleys.
 Above Trongsa the road climbs through many switchbacks as it passes through a misty forest of rhododendrons, silver fir, and bamboo on the way to Yotong La Pass (3,425 m/11,234 ft).
-Soon after the pass, the forest changes to the blue pines characteristic of Bumthang.
+Soon after the pass, the forest transitions to the blue pines characteristic of Bumthang.
 En route we'll look for Great Parrotbill and Yellowish-bellied Bush Warbler, and with luck we may encounter several species of pheasant.

-After about 30 minutes of driving through the pine forest, we will arrive at Gyetsa, at the upper end of the Chhume Valley, the first of Bumthang's four major valleys.
-After driving the length of Gyetsa, we'll arrive at Zungney in the Chhume valley where we'll visit a small shop where locals weave yathra, Bumthang's famous handspun, hand-woven, and boldly patterned woolen cloth.
-A little further from here we will arrive at the junction of the newly constructed by-pass road to Ura, which is another of the four major valleys of the Bumthang district.
-We'll continue on from the village of Ura to our lovely camp at Gayzamchu.
-Flocks of Snow
+After about 30 minutes of driving through the pine forest, we'll arrive at Gyetsa, at the upper end of the Chhume Valley, the first of Bumthang's four major valleys.
+After driving through Gyetsa, we'll arrive at Zungney in the Chhume valley where we'll visit a small shop where locals weave yathra, Bumthang's famous handspun, hand-woven, and boldly patterned woolen cloth.
+We hope to arrive early enough to take in a tsechu, or festival at a local dzong.
+Each dzong hosts an annual tsechu.
+These celebrations are well attended by locals, with some traveling very long distance to attend, and offer a fascinating look at the rich cultural heritage of Bhutan.